-PRINCIPLES OF AFRICANA STUDIES
+PRINCIPLES OF AFRICANA STUDIES(SI)

-Principles of Africana Studies provides students with exposure to the field of Africana Studies - the study of people of African descent across the globe/diaspora.
-The course engages students in an interdisciplinary reveiw of what is Africana Studies and addresses the major concepts, theories and priciples involved in Africana Studies.
-This course is required to fulfill the requirements for the minor in Africana Studies.
+Provides students with exposure tot he field of Africana Studies - the study of people of African descent across the globe/diaspora.
+The course engages students in an interdisciplinary review of what is Africana Studies and addresses the major concepts, theories and principles involved in AFrican Studies.
+This course is required to fulfill the requirements for the minor in AFricana Studies.